avijitliberty/cloud-native/content/cheatsheets/aws/vpc.md

 ### Elastic Network Interface (ENI)

-An elastic network interface is a logical networking component in a VPC that represents a virtual network card.
+An elastic network interface is a logical networking component in a VPC that represents a virtual network card (NIC).
 It can include the following attributes:

+{{< figure src="images/uploads/vpc-ec2-default-eni.png" width="300" height="300" class="alignright">}}

  - A primary private IPv4 address from the IPv4 address range of your VPC
  - A primary IPv6 address from the IPv6 address range of your VPC